chili-chips-ba/openCologne/5.TetriSaraj/README.md

 <img width=400 src="https://github.com/user-attachments/assets/b3558a6a-6a9b-4704-ad9c-fcdc21c5b5f6">

 As you're playin', you can earn more hearts, or lose them.
 The more you earn, the harder we make it for you to play and win.

 <img width=400 src="https://github.com/user-attachments/assets/8e191741-83f5-4792-80df-5bba1fc767ef">

 Sorry, it's _"Game Over"_ when you lose your last heart.

 <img width=400 src="https://github.com/user-attachments/assets/cb28b561-fd35-4a46-918c-065b71d953db">

+Time to try again...

 <img width=400 src="https://github.com/user-attachments/assets/8e982547-ae1c-4c15-9c74-409e79cbc810">